Vesting Learners, Facilitating Voice

 Since CWI’s Summer West Institute, Paula Cohen and I have been on fire.
 We have met a number of times, planning and collaborating for the upcoming school year.
 We have now acquired the support of her principal in the partnering of the two entities, Los Angeles Unified School District (LAUSD), and Empowering Services Through Partnerships (ESP).
 We’ve even managed to submit a couple of mini grants.
 Our next steps are to sit down and align the school’s initiatives with ESP’s goal of serving as a resource for teachers as they apply the service-learning teaching strategy within the curriculum.
 I get chills just thinking about the possibilities.

-In conclusion, CWI’s Summer West Institute on Service Learning could not have come at a better time.
+So, CWI’s Summer West Institute on Service Learning could not have come at a better time.
 This Institute has conjoined a community of “like thinkers”.
 It has also provided exposure to a wealth of resources.
 CWI’s Summer West Institute has systematically taught me a great deal about service-learning and educating for sustainability.
 This arena provided more than enough examples via through readings, along with field trips around the community.
 Most importantly it has inspired me to look at each community just a little bit differently.
 Thanks to CWI’s Summer West Institute I see endless possibilities.
 Thank you CWI and I shall see you soon.